 • Wedding gifts, too, are going indie.
 While the Crate & Barrel gift registry has been a stronghold of modern wedding culture, couples planning more intimate gatherings are using their matrimony as a way to highlight small shops that are near and dear to their hearts.
 Zola’s 2022 First Look Survey found that 56% of couples also said they’re intentionally speaking with their wallets when it comes to choosing vendors.
 “Many view their weddings as an opportunity to support small businesses in their local area, as well as an opportunity to highlight vendors who align with their own values,” the survey found.
 Etsy’s annual wedding trend report saw a rise in custom wedding decor and gifts, too.
 This year, there was an 107% increase in searches for custom wedding favors, including cutting boards, cake knives, and custom wedding couple illustrations.

 • When it comes to getting dressed for the big day, micro-weddings call for more casual attire.
 “With a continuing rise in elopements, micro-weddings and casual-chic civil ceremonies, brides are looking away from the traditional gowns to something that better suits their modern, minimalist styling,” Hitched UK found, citing a 197% rise in searches for casual wedding dresses since March 2020.
 Edit Suits, a UK-based menswear brand, has seen an opportunity to meet the sudden demand for all kinds of suits.
-They recently set up shop at Appear Here’s London Bridge location for on-the-go wedding guests who need a wedding ‘fit in a pinch.
+The brand recently set up shop at Appear Here’s London Bridge location for on-the-go wedding guests who need a wedding ‘fit in a pinch.
 “There are tremendous opportunities for luxury brands serving the wedding industry to expand their offerings and customer base,” Yahoo Finance reported this month.

 From micro-weddings to Mamma Mia scale celebrations, brands should account for the new normal of wedding planning – which is, there is no normal.
 Flexibility, personalization, and a newfound embrace of nontraditional approaches are trends that can benefit both wedding sector brands and engaged couples alike...